themlstudent/Pythonisata/README.md

   * Greater than Operator.
   * Less than Operator.
   * Equal to Operator.
-  * Not equal to Operator
+  * Not equal to Operator.
+  * Greater than or equal to Operator.
 - Modify Strings.
 - Remove Whitespace.
    * Strip Method.